PriyanshuPilkhwal/Gamming-E-comerce/README.md

 This project is a feature-rich demonstration of a modern e-commerce storefront, built from the ground up with a focus on polished user experience, clean architecture, and exceptional performance.

-✨ Live Demo

-[Link to your live demo] (e.g., https://gamestore-demo.vercel.app)

 📸 Screenshots

-Home Page (Hero)
+Home Page (Epic Games Style Hero)

-Product Detail Page
+Product Detail Page (Trailer & Details)

-public/home.jpg

-public/detail.jpg
+Add your detail page screenshot here

-Browse & Filter
+Browse & Filter Games

-Search Results

-public/browse.jpg

-public/search.jpg

-Login Page
+Branded Login Page

-Lighthouse Score

-public/login.png

-public/lighthouse.png

 ✨ Core Features